FarzamHejaziK/TutorGalaxy_public/README.md

 <img width="1862" alt="image" src="https://github.com/user-attachments/assets/28d0b6cb-e17b-4aee-aa79-c18277ca0c20">

-# Tutor Initialization Module
+# Tutor Initialization Agent

-To understand the user's expectations, the system starts a conversation to extract the main features the tutor should have from the user's point of view.
+To understand the user's expectations, the agent starts a conversation to extract the main features the tutor should have from the user's point of view.
 The primary features the system aims to extract are:

 - The topic that the tutor should discuss with the user.
 - Whether the tutor should only answer questions or also plan and teach the course to the user.
 - The character or personality of the tutor.

 # Ongoing Tutor-User Interaction Module